1.0 Introduction

 In case kubelet client certificates expire (

-quorum failure.
+etcdquorum failure.
 In such a scenario, if pods are healthy, you can re-run the deploy job manually using the following command.
-This will eventually upgrade the cluster to1.30.5
+This will eventually upgrade the cluster to1.30.5.sudo sdkms-cluster deploy --stage DEPLOY --version <version>WARNING

 Two node upgrades are not recommended.